27tang/convex-hull/README.md

             quick-hull [OPTION]

       DESCRIPTION:
-            takes set of points from stdin and calculates the convex set using quickhull algorithm.
+            Program that takes a set of sorted points from stdin (must use -s flag when running point-set-generator) and calculates the convex set using the quickhull algorithm.
             Outputs the processing time (number of cycles) by default.

                   Options: